 London City arrivals in east winds use a Conventional Approach to reach Sidcup, about 20 miles from landing, at around 2300 feet.
 Flying level or in small steps over all of SE London requires additional thrust, creating more noise, as illustrated by the Civil Aviation Authority below.

 A change of 3 decibels is 'just noticeable to the human ear' according to the CAA.
-Yet new generation planes are not measured at even 3 decibels quieter over Lewisham.
-But flight paths using a Continuous Descent Approach could give up to 5 decibels of noise benefit.
+Yet new Basic Principles of the Continuous Descent Approach (CDA) for the Non-Aviation Community